ber-data/data/contrib/nmdc/README.md

  JSON file.

 ╭─ Options ────────────────────────────────────────────────────────────────────╮
-│ --cache-from          FILE  Path to a JSON file previously created via       │ │                             --cache-to, from which you want the script to    │ │                             load NMDC data.
-If not specified, the script     │ │                             will download NMDC data from the Internet.       │ │ --cache-to            FILE  Path at which you want the script to create a    │ │                             JSON file containing the NMDC data the script    │ │                             downloads from the Internet.
-That path can then  │ │                             be specified to the script via --cache-from on a │ │                             subsequent run, in order to avoid downloading    │ │                             the same data again from the Internet.           │ │ --output      -o      FILE  Path at which you want the JSON file containing  │ │                             BERtron data to be created.                      │ │                             [default: nmdc_00001.json]                       │ │ --help                      Show this message and exit.                      │ ╰──────────────────────────────────────────────────────────────────────────────╯
+│ --cache-from              FILE                  Path to a JSON file          │ │                                                 previously created via       │ │                                                 --cache-to, from which you   │ │                                                 want the script to load NMDC │ │                                                 data.
+If not specified, the  │ │                                                 script will download NMDC    │ │                                                 data from the Internet.      │ │ --cache-to                FILE                  Path at which you want the   │ │                                                 script to create a JSON file │ │                                                 containing the NMDC data the │ │                                                 script downloads from the    │ │                                                 Internet.
+That path can then │ │                                                 be specified to the script   │ │                                                 via --cache-from on a        │ │                                                 subsequent run, in order to  │ │                                                 avoid downloading the same   │ │                                                 data again from the          │ │                                                 Internet.                    │ │ --output-dir              PATH                  Path to directory in which   │ │                                                 you want the JSON file(s)    │
+│                                                 containing BERtron entities  │
+│                                                 to be created.               │
+│                                                 [default: .]                 │
+│ --target-file-size        INTEGER RANGE [x>=1]  Number of bytes you want     │ │                                                 each JSON file to contain.   │ │                                                 Each time the script writes  │ │                                                 an additional BERtron entity │ │                                                 to a file, it will compare   │ │                                                 the file's size to this      │ │                                                 number, in order to          │ │                                                 determine whether to         │ │                                                 continue growing the file or │ │                                                 start a new file.
+This is    │ │                                                 not a hard limit.            │ │                                                 [default: 25000000]          │
+│ --help                                          Show this message and exit.  │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ```